February Updates

 404 Handling

-We corrected an issue where the site wasn't returning a HTTP status code ℹ️ 404 for missing pages.
-Web crawlers ℹ️ bombarded our site with requests, now they know most of those requests were silly.
+where the site wasn't returning an HTTP status code ℹ️ 404 for missing pages.

-Viewing Stargates was also affected, in the past we would redirect you to the database page but now give you a Stargate Not Found page.
-This has really helped resolve some crawler confusion.
+Viewing Stargates was also affected; in the past, we would redirect you to the database page,

 Credentials